ctcl-bregis/ctclsite-rust/config/projects/content/ctclsite.md

 ### Hosting
 Currently, as of June 10, 2024, the website is hosted by Orace Cloud using their 'Oracle Cloud Free Tier' which consists of a VPS with a single vCPU and 1GB of memory on an AMD EPYC 7551P.
 Up to May 2024, Vultr was used for US$6/month for a single vCPU 1GB on an AMD EPYC Zen 2 (7xx2 series).
 Before Vultr, I used DigitalOcean for US$7/month for the same specifications.

 There are multiple reasons why I don't host the website on one of my servers such as [SVCS1 "Levoamphetamine"](../../projects/svcs/).
 For one, security: With the residential network setup that is provided, I do not expect the setup to be as secure as a datacenter installation.
-Another reason, as mentioned before, I just have a residential internet setup with a dynamic IP that can change at any time without warning and it is possible that Verizon would not allow web hosting on residential networks however self-hosting Minecraft servers using my domain name pointing to the home network has been successful.
+Another reason, as mentioned before, I just have a residential internet setup with a dynamic IP that can change at any time without warning and it is possible that Verizon would not allow web hosting on residential networks.
 Using a VPS service is easier in many ways and data privacy is not a concern since the VPS just hosts this website.
 There has been the idea for me to self-host this website but it is likely that would not happen any time soon.